Weekly study4 hours

 - Reflect on the possible causes (biological, social, psychological) of unhealthy eating patterns

-- Assess the current healthy guidelines and understand reflect on how they can be applied to different population groups
+- Assess the current healthy guidelines and describe how they can be applied to different population groups

-- Identify how and which types of foods are essential for health and wellbeing and play an important role in treating/preventing disease.
+- Describe which types of foods are essential for health and wellbeing and summarise their important role in treating/preventing disease

-- Reflect on the causes of unsustainable food production and consumption patterns
+- Describe the causes of unsustainable food production and consumption patterns

-- Explore the relationship between food, nutrition, diets and human health in the context of sustainability
+- Explain the relationship between food, nutrition, diets and human health in the context of sustainability

 Who is the course for?